 The selection of the songs is of the first period of rebetika, from the arrival of the Minor Asia refugees until the interwar.

 Rebetiko originated in the music of the larger, mainly coastal cities in Asia Minor, where large Greek communities lived.
 During the early 20th century, the main centre of the rebetico music was the multi-national port of Smyrna.
 The musicians of Smyrna were influenced not only from the eastern sounds, but also from the European-style music of the many European communities of the city, most notably the Italians.
 After the Great fire of Smyrna many of them fled to Greece contributing to the development of the rebetiko style music in Greece.

 Manos Hatzidakis summarized the key elements of rebetiko in three words with a wide presence in the vocabulary of modern Greek meraki, kefi, and kaimos (μεράκι, κέφι, καημός: love, joy, and sorrow).

-Andreas Labner, Sophie Alyssandratou, Panayotis Politis, Sofia Kourtessi, Yannis Labner, Kalliopi Ioannidou
+Sophie Alyssandratou, Sophia Kourtessi, Yannis Labner, Kalliopi Ioannidou and others.